SAP-archive/helm-broker/docs/01-installation.md

 go run cmd/controller/main.go -metrics-addr ":8081"
 ```

 >**NOTE:** Not all features are available when you run Helm Broker locally.
 All features that perform actions with Tiller do not work.
-Moreover, the Controller performs operations on ClusterServiceBroker/ServiceBroker resources, which needs the Service Catalog to work properly.
+Moreover, the Controller performs operations on ClusterServiceBroker/ServiceBroker resources, which needs Service Catalog to work properly.

 You can run the Controller and the Broker configured with the in-memory storage, but then the Broker cannot read data stored by the Controller.
 To run the Broker and the Controller without etcd, run these commands: